BraisC/BraisC/README.md

 ## Hi! 👋

-I am Brais, a web developer from Spain specialized in Javascript, here you can see some of my work and stats, enjoy :)
+I am Brais, a web developer from Spain, here you can see some of my work and stats, enjoy :)

 ### Some of my repos